 AHA names top heart disease and stroke research advances of 2017.
 American Heart Association.
 February 8, 2018.
 Link to AHA press release in MedicalXpress.

 Marc S. Sabatine, Robert P. Giugliano, Anthony C. Keech, et al. “Evolocumab and Clinical Outcomes in Patients with Cardiovascular Disease.”
 The New England Journal of Medicine.
 2017 May 4;376(18):1713-1722. doi: 10.1056/NEJMoa1615664.
 Epub 2017 Mar 17.
 Link to article in NEJM.

 Diagnosis, Treatment, and Advice: This article is intended for educational and informational purposes only and is not a substitute for qualified, professional medical advice.
 The information and opinions provided in this article should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 Consult a qualified and licensed physician for the diagnosis and treatment of any and all medical conditions.
 Experimental treatments carry a much higher risk than FDA-approved ones.
-Call 911, or an equivalent emergency hotline number, for all medical emergencies.
+Dial 9-1-1, or an equivalent emergency hotline number, for all medical emergencies.
 As well, consult a licensed, qualified physician before changing your diet, supplement or exercise programs.